GambixInc/stratawaitlist/DEPLOYMENT.md

 - **Process Manager**: PM2 for Node.js server management
 - **Web Server**: Apache with proxy configuration

+### Permission Strategy

+This deployment uses a permission strategy that allows both Apache to serve files and the ec2-user to update the application:

+- `ec2-user` owns all application files (can run npm commands, git pull, etc.)
+- Apache is added to the `ec2-user` group for read access
+- This enables seamless updates without permission issues

 ## 📋 Prerequisites

 - EC2 instance with Amazon Linux 2 or similar